 Other times it is a silent competition of who is a better mama.
 Now listen, young mama!
 Get advice from sage mothers, but never feel pressured in your journey as a newbie mom.
 Do your best with your little one(s) and learn from others if you have to, but remember you are in no competition.
 Someone said “do not compare your beginning to their middle” Stay in your lane.

 Pressure, pressure, pressure pressure , Is that all life’s about?

 You are a unique individual, walking on a unique path, having a peculiar story heading to an assured destination.
 I know the traditional, as well as social media, plays a vital role in promoting this competitive spirit, it may have its good side, (it’s a good fuel of capitalism) but the majority of it is just so wrong.

 Remember the person you are competing with may not be aware you are in a contest with him/her.
 You were not born on the same day, even if you were, you did not have the same parents or education.
 Now let’s assume you shared the above conditions, your DNA’s can never match 100%.

-Just like in our case, we decided to ‘race’ a motorists who possibly was having a peaceful ride back home, clearly didn’t take off with us, who didn’t even have the same destination.
+Just like in our case, we decided to ‘race’ a motorist who possibly was having a peaceful ride back home, clearly didn’t take off with us, who didn’t even have the same destination.
 Okay, we arrived our destination before him, then WHAT?
-That’s how senseless it can be to live through life as though it were a contest.
+That’s how senseless it can be to live life as though it were a contest.